 For a list of licensees and liquor licences in the NT, go to the online public register.

-For information about complaint decisions made by the Liquor Commission, go to the Department of Attorney-General and Justice website.
+For information about complaint decisions made by the Liquor Commission, go to the Department of Industry, Tourism and Trade website.